Carriage dispute: United States

 A subsequent carriage dispute between Fox Corporation and Dish Network (which led to its cable networks and broadcast stations being pulled from the provider) affected the programming of a third-party channel.
-The NFL's Thursday Night Football package is technically owned by NFL Network, but is sub-licensed to a broadcast television partner (currently Fox) who produces the telecasts on their behalf, and holds rights to simulcast a selection of the package on their network.
-After the simulcast was unaffected on the September 26, 2019 game, Fox reportedly requested that the simulcast of the October 3 game on NFL Network be blacked out on Dish and Sling TV in solidarity with the pulled channels.
-However, due to carriage contracts that forbade NFL Network from performing programming substitutions that only apply to specific providers, the blackout was implemented by making the game exclusive to Fox instead (foregoing the simulcast entirely).
+The NFL's Thursday Night Football package was technically owned by NFL Network, but was sub-licensed to Fox Sports as producer of the telecasts, and Fox held rights to simulcast a selection of the package on broadcast television.
+After the simulcast was unaffected on the September 26, 2019, game, Fox reportedly requested that the simulcast of the October 3 game on NFL Network be blacked out on Dish and Sling TV in solidarity with the pulled channels.
+However, due to carriage contracts that forbade NFL Network from performing programming substitutions that only apply to specific providers, the NFL forwent the simulcast entirely and quietly made the game exclusive to Fox.
 Dish reached a new agreement on October 6, 2019.

+Another partial blackout involving a Fox-owned network began in August 2024; due to the 2021–2024 NCAA conference realignment, the Oregon Ducks, UCLA Bruins, USC Trojans, and Washington Huskies moved to the Big Ten Conference effective in the 2024–25 academic year.
+The conference's cable channel Big Ten Network (BTN)—which is majority-owned by Fox Corporation—charges lower carriage fees in non-Big Ten markets.
+However, Comcast had not yet reached an agreement to the in-market carriage fees for its systems in California, Oregon, and Washington upon the start of the season, with reports indicating that the provider sought to only carry in-market programming on BTN for subscribers to its sports and entertainment tier.
+As a result, BTN telecasts of west coast teams were blacked out for Comcast subscribers in California, Oregon, and Washington until October 10, 2024, when Comcast agreed to carry in-market BTN on its basic tier in these markets.